bgaber/azure-github-actions-project/README.md

 > az cdn endpoint rule add --resource-group StaticWebsiteRG --name brian-gaber --profile-name MyCDNProfile --order 1 --rule-name "redirect" --match-variable RequestScheme --operator Equal --match-values HTTP --action-name "UrlRedirect" --redirect-protocol Https --redirect-type Moved
 ```

-### Create a canonical name (CNAME) record with Azure DNS or your DNS provider to point to your CDN endpoint.
+### Before you can use a custom domain with an Azure CDN endpoint, you must first create a canonical name (CNAME) record with Azure DNS or your DNS provider to point to your CDN endpoint.
 ### https://docs.microsoft.com/en-us/azure/cdn/cdn-map-content-to-custom-domain

 ## Azure CLI Create a custom domain for your endpoint